AABearBots/First-Closed-Doors-Competition/README.md

 ### About Bots

 Each Dev Team is allowed to compete with one trading bot only.
 You can create as many Indicator Bots as required to implement your strategy.
-If you find that making calculations within your trading bot’s code instead of creating actual indicator bots is preferrable, feel free to do so.
+If you find that making calculations within your trading bot’s code instead of creating actual indicator bots is preferable, feel free to do so.

 **Once a bot is released in the competition it cannot be modified.**